Updated on May 30, 2023

 Vision Center is funded by our readers.
 We may earn commissions if you purchase something via one of our links.

-Macular degeneration results from damage to the macula, the part of the retina responsible for central vision.
-It helps send information from the eye’s optic nerve to the brain.
+The macula is responsible for central vision and helps send information from the optic nerve to the brain.
+It controls your ability to:

 However, as the disease progresses, you may notice a change in visual acuity.
 These changes will be more significant if the condition affects both eyes.